DanielChahine0/Webpage-Resource-Fetch-Analyzer/docs/PERFORMANCE_SCORE.md

 1. Analyze any URL
 2. View the performance score at the top of results
-3. Click the info button (i) for detailed breakdown
+3. Click the info button (ℹ️) for detailed breakdown
 4. Review individual metric scores and recommendations

 ## Implementation